 We appreciate you for taking the step to know more about dating an alcoholic.
 It is challenging and it takes courage to seek help when you have no idea what to do.

-The worst thing that you can do while dating an alcoholic is to force them to recover.
-Remember, that any form of therapy, either self or professional, only works if there is a desire to improve from within.
+While dating an alcoholic, the worst thing that you can do is to force them to recover.
+Any form of therapy, either self or professional, only works if there is a desire to improve from within.
 If you try to force it on your partner, it can backfire.